deztonz/SOONNinja/README.md

 ## **How to Play? 🕹️**
 1. **Launch the Game:**
-   - Open the Block Ninja game application on your device.
+   - Open the SOON Ninja game application on your device.

 2. **Start a New Game:**
    - Click on the "Start Game" button to begin.